 Lion’s article is referring to jobs “such as computer programmers and accountants,” but it also applies to aesthetic producers such as architects, urban planners, illustrators, and graphic designers.

 Architects take a visual aesthetic vision and implement it into something tangible that not only functions as a living space but forms the basis of our civilization.
-Yet architects are struggling to make a living and lack the prestige that they once had.

 Business of Architecture’s article on the struggles of architects states that “after 8 years of study and professional training, an architect should be respected like a doctor and paid like a highly qualified professional.”